rolfen/notes/entries/linux/process-detach.md

 $ reptyr 9630
 ```

 Now it should be running right in front of us, in the screen session.
-On the old terminal (tty2) it should have stopped running with a message at the bottom
+On the old terminal (tty2) it would stop with a message at the bottom

 ```
 1+  [Stopped]     htop
 ```

-The new terminal which hosts the screen session can safely be killed. `htop` will keep running inside the disconnected screen session which acts as a virtual terminal.
+The new terminal which hosts the screen session can safely be killed.
+The screen session will persist and act as a virtual terminal for `htop`.

-To go back to it, find the detached screen session:
+To go back to it, find the detached screen:

 ```
 $ screen -ls